the-durgum-nator/DUNE_ML_Project/README.md

 -currently working on putting all data into the hdf5 file

 Issues:
-- not all csvs contain purely numeric/string/both data, so need to parse through that
+- not all csvs contain purely numeric/string/both data, so need to parse through that and figure out a method to fix that

 Ideas:
 - Polars for larger csvs?